143rd Rifle Division: Operation Gallop

 The left wing divisions of the 48th Army (the 143rd and 137th Rifle Divisions), having cleared the eastern bank of the Zelenka and Foshnia Rivers in the Manino, Tatarinovo, and Beketovo sector of the enemy, are prepared to attack northwestward beginning on the morning of 3 February.

 It further reported that by 1600-1700 the 143rd was at Temenskoe and Krasnyi Ugolok with its forward detachments at Pokrovka.
 Reyter stated that he would commit his 73rd Rifle Division to develop the success of the 143rd and 137th.

 The advance continued to develop the next day, and at 2200 hours the Front reported that, while the bulk of 48th Army held its positions, the 143rd captured Ulianovka and Ivanovka by 1400 and was fighting along a line from Dobroe to Nachalo to Novofedorovka.
 At midnight on February 5 it was reported that 48th Army was running into increasing fire resistance; nevertheless the 73rd, 137th, and 143rd had cleared a number of settlements, capturing Krasnyi Pakhar, Nepochataya, Nikolskoe 2, Shalimovo 1 and 2, and Kishevka while currently fighting for Enino 1 and Kriukovo.
 At this time the forces of the re-created Central Front were beginning to arrive, some of them all the way from Stalingrad, and on February 8 units of 60th Army liberated Kursk.
 The 143rd was currently due south of Droskovo, and at the end of the next day it was reported as having taken Hill 236.4, northeast of Orlovka.
 The next major target was Maloarkhangelsk, which was to be taken on February 10.
 However, German resistance was stiffening, and the offensive was running on a logistical shoestring, largely due to the winter weather.

 Maloarkhangelsk had finally been taken on February 23, but Bryansk Front was now running up against well-fortified positions east of Bolkhov and east and west of Trosna.
-Reiter formed four shock groups to attack northwest and west across the Neruch River of a 55km-wide front from 15km northwest of Maloarkhangelsk to Krasnoe Pole, 25km southwest of Novosil.
+Reiter formed four shock groups to attack northwest and west across the Neruch River of a 55 km-wide front from 15 km northwest of Maloarkhangelsk to Krasnoe Pole, 25 km southwest of Novosil.
 The 143rd and 137th, supported by the 28th and 30th Guards Tank Regiments, were slated to make a supporting attack further north along the PokrovskoyeOryol road against the 216th Infantry Division.
 All of Reiter's divisions were now down to 3,000-4,500 personnel each.
 The push began on March 6, but made no impression on the German defenses at the cost of heavy casualties.
 By March 11 the Front's forces were reduced to conducting reconnaissance and fending off German patrols.
 By now the counteroffensive by Army Group South was well underway and this, plus the upcoming spring rasputitsa, brought further offensive activity to a halt.